Among her many other milestones achieved, Queen Elizabeth II has finally gone Platinum.

-Though she shared his fiery temper (and her grandfather's fiery temper) as a child, Elizabeth worked on becoming the picture of stoicism and grace.
+Though she shared her father and grandfather's fiery temper as a child, Elizabeth worked on becoming the picture of stoicism and grace.

 Overall, she said that her father's "steadfastness" served as a model for her, according to Bedell Smith.
 When she was a teenager, they took long walks together at Windsor Home Park, Sandringham and Balmoral (one of the reasons the queen has particular affection for those royal residences) and George VI would share his experiences and advise her about her future job.